feathr-ai/feathr/docs/quickstart.md

 ## Next steps

 - Run the [demo notebook](../feathr_project/feathrcli/data/feathr_user_workspace/nyc_driver_demo.ipynb) to understand the workflow of Feathr.
-- Read the [Concepts](./concepts/) page to understand the Feathr abstractions.
+- Read the [Feathr Documentation Page](https://linkedin.github.io/feathr/) page to understand the Feathr abstractions.
 - Read guide to understand [how to setup Feathr on Azure](../how-to-guides/azure-deployment.md).